 Discussion

-This study aimed to examine the relationships between attachment style, FOC, post-natal depression and PTSD symptoms with mother-baby bonding and couple satisfaction.
+This study aimed to examine the relationships between attachment style, FOC, postnatal depression, and PTSD symptoms, with mother-baby bonding and couple satisfaction.
 As hypothesized, and consistent with previous studies, mother-baby bonding was related to decreased couple satisfaction.
-Problems in bonding and in couple satisfaction were related to higher levels of FOC, depression and PTSD.
-These results are intuitive: suffering from higher levels of anxiety related to the birth, feeling of post-natal depression, and symptoms of PTSD (which include re-experiencing the birth in the form of flashbacks, nightmares or distressing intrusive memories), avoidance of reminders of the birth, and higher arousal) negatively impact baby bonding and couple satisfaction.
+Problems in bonding and in couple satisfaction were related to higher levels of FOC, depression, and PTSD.
+These results are intuitive: suffering from higher levels of anxiety related to the birth, feelings of postnatal depression, and symptoms of PTSD negatively affect baby bonding and couple satisfaction.
+Symptoms of PTSD, in this case, can include re-experiencing the birth in the form of flashbacks, nightmares, distressing intrusive memories, avoidance of reminders of the birth, and higher arousal.

 Avoidant and anxious attachment styles were related to increased reported levels of PTSD and depression, but not to FOC.
-Anxious attachment was related to both mother baby bonding and couple relationship satisfaction; avoidant attachment was also related to couple satisfaction.
+Anxious attachment was related to both mother-baby bonding and couple relationship satisfaction; avoidant attachment was also related to couple satisfaction.
 These results, consistent with previous studies, indicate that attachment styles that are formed early in life can have a long-lasting impact on adult functioning in relationships.

-The SEM results indicate that PTSD, FOC and depression levels are related, yet have differential impacts on interpersonal relationships.
-Depression levels mediated the relationship between PTSD and couple satisfaction, Both depression and PTSD levels mediated the relationship between FOC and mother baby bond disorders.
+The SEM results indicate that PTSD, FOC, and depression levels are related, yet have differential effects on interpersonal relationships.
+Depression levels mediated the relationship between PTSD and couple satisfaction.
+Both depression and PTSD levels mediated the relationship between FOC and mother-baby bond disorders.

-This suggests that women who experienced frightening births were at higher risk of mother-baby bond disorders, partially due to PTSD symptoms.
+This suggests, that women who experienced frightening births were at higher risk of mother-baby bond disorders, partially due to PTSD symptoms.
 Symptoms of postnatal depression fully mediated the association between PTSD and couple relationship dissatisfaction.
-This might indicate that depression might be the focus of intervention when couple dissatisfaction is found.
+This might indicate that depression should be the focus of intervention when couple dissatisfaction is found.

-Interestingly most participants in the study scored relatively high levels of couple relationship satisfaction.
-Also, most reported the couple relationship improved following childbirth.
-This was surprising considering prior reports from new mothers of relationship decline, regardless of birth experience, depression and PTSD (30,31).
-It is possible that the perspective of one year was insufficient for women to fully appreciate the couple relationship changes.
+Interestingly, most participants in the study scored relatively highly in terms of couple relationship satisfaction.
+Also, most reported that the couple relationship improved following childbirth.
+This was surprising considering prior reports of relationship decline from new mothers, regardless of birth experience, depression, and PTSD (30,31).
+It is possible that the perspective of one year, post-delivery, was insufficient for women to fully appreciate changes in the couple relationship.

 FOC was found to be positively associated with mother-baby bond disorders; this association was mediated by symptoms of PTSD and then depression.
 This supports previous studies (43–45).
-These results suggest that even if a birth seems normal, women can feel traumatized if they fear for their baby’s life or if they perceive the attitudes of the practitioners around them as hostile or negative (32).
+These results suggest that even if a birth seems normal, women can feel traumatized if they fear for their baby’s life, or if they perceive the attitudes of the practitioners around them as hostile or negative (32).

-Contrary to our hypothesis, insecure attachment style was not found to be significantly associated with FOC, although it was associated with higher levels of postpartum depression and PTSD..
+Contrary to our hypothesis, insecure attachment style was not found to be significantly associated with FOC, although it was associated with higher levels of postpartum depression and PTSD.

 Conclusions and practical and theoretical implications.
-The current study prominently highlights that a woman’s subjective childbirth experience clearly plays an important role in her overall birth perception, mental health and welfare following birth and mother-baby bond disorders.
-This has important implications for practitioners working with women in childbirth, such as midwives, doctors and other birth assistants.
-When practitioners are more sensitive to the implications of the childbirth experience they may be able to direct suitable support when required.
+This study prominently highlights that a woman’s subjective childbirth experience plays a clearly significant role in her overall birth perception, mental health and welfare following birth, and mother-baby bond disorders.
+This has important implications for practitioners working with women in childbirth, such as midwives, doctors, and other birth assistants.
+When practitioners are more sensitive to the implications of the childbirth experience, they may be able to direct suitable support when required.